Louisa, Virginia

 Louisa (originally named Louisa Court House) is a town in Louisa County, Virginia, United States.
-The population was 1,555 at the 2010 census.
+The population was 1,983 at the 2020 census.
 It is the county seat of Louisa County.

 History

-Louisa Court House was named because of the county courthouse constructed in 1742, near the intersection of Courthouse Road (now SR 208) and Main Street/Louisa Road (now SR-22/US-33).
-The village of Louisa Court House had been the county seat for over a century when it became a strategic location during the American Civil War for Virginia's supply and communication lines.
+Louisa Court House was named for the county courthouse constructed in 1742, near the intersection of Courthouse Road (now SR 208) and Main Street/Louisa Road (now SR-22/US-33).
+The village of Louisa Court House had been the county seat for over a century when it became a strategic location during the Civil War for Virginia's supply and communication lines.

 Chartered in 1836 as the Louisa Railroad by the Virginia General Assembly, the Virginia Central Railroad mainline passed through the village.
-On 10 June 1864, thousands of men and horses of Gen. Fitzhugh Lee's cavalry division camped around the courthouse prior to the Battle of Trevilian Station.
+On June 10, 1864, thousands of men and horses of Gen. Fitzhugh Lee's cavalry division camped around the courthouse prior to the Battle of Trevilian Station.
 The VCR merged into the Chesapeake and Ohio Railroad in 1868 (reorganized as the Chesapeake and Ohio Railway in 1878).
 The C&O operated the mainline through Louisa over one hundred years, until the Chessie System merged into CSX in the 1980s.

 The incorporated Town of Louisa was created by Act of the General Assembly in 1873.
 Many businesses found advantage in locating near the mainline, especially heavy industries that could transport using the railroad.
 As the road infrastructure improved and especially since the 1956 development of the interstate highway system's I-64, local businesses transport mainly via semi-truck using US 33.

-East of the Town of Louisa on Jeff Davis Highway is the Cooke Industrial Rail Park, a 1400 acre contiguous tract of land with over 1 mile of rail frontage, served by CSX and Buckingham Branch Railroad.
+East of the Town of Louisa on Jeff Davis Highway is the Cooke Industrial Rail Park, a 1400-acre contiguous tract of land with over 1 mile of rail frontage, served by CSX and Buckingham Branch Railroad.

-Historic Places
+Historic places

 There are many places of local historic interest and some that are of national significance: Bloomington, Boxley Place, the 1905 Louisa County Courthouse, and Louisa High School are listed on the National Register of Historic Places.

 Geography

 Louisa is located at 38°1′27″N 78°0′6″W (38.024057, −78.001584).

-According to the United States Census Bureau, the city has a total area of 1.8 square miles (4.7 km^{2}), of which 1.8 square miles (4.7 km^{2}) is land and 0.55% is water.
+According to the United States Census Bureau, the city has a total area of 2.21 square miles (4.7 km^{2}), of which 2.20 square miles (4.7 km^{2}) is land and 0.55% is water.